-The application of the Pressure Cooker approach described in this paper presented a novel method for advancing the environmental risk communication agenda, an increasingly important field of study and practice.
-Our approach aimed to build a case for the importance of interdisciplinary, intergenerational, and user-centric approach to risk communication.
-The need for such an approach emerged through our understanding of a deficit of current risk communication approaches, that are often one-way communication and based on a deficit-model (Cook and de Lourdes Melo Zurita 2019).
+The application of the pressure cooker approach described in this paper presented a novel method for advancing the environmental risk communication agenda, an increasingly important field of study and practice.
+Our approach aimed to build a case for the importance of an interdisciplinary, intergenerational and user-centric approach to risk communication.
+The need for such an approach emerged through our understanding of a deficit of current risk communication approaches, which are often one-way communication and based on a deficit model (Cook and de Lourdes Melo Zurita, 2019).

-The experiences described show that Pressure Cooker approach has potential as an interdisciplinary capacity building tool for risk communication.
-Here we take stock of the main lessons to serve as pointers for future Pressure Cooker inspired workshops.
+The experiences described show that the pressure cooker approach has potential as an interdisciplinary capacity-building tool for risk communication.
+Here we take stock of the main lessons to serve as pointers for future pressure-cooker-inspired workshops.

-- Process vs. output: One needs to be realistic about the technical sophistication of the outputs given a short, 24-hour time frame.
+- Process vs. output: one needs to be realistic about the technical sophistication of the outputs given a short, 24 h timeframe.
 Rather than expecting finalised products, the process should be seen as the key opportunity to learn about risk communication and interdisciplinary working.
-However, if more detailed and technically-sound solutions are expected then a longer time-frame should be ensured. - Utilise all disciplines: In an interdisciplinary setting, there is a danger of not sufficiently integrating insights from different disciplines, thus different formats should be explored.
+However, if more detailed and technically sound solutions are expected, a longer timeframe should be ensured. - Utilise all disciplines: in an interdisciplinary setting, there is a danger of not sufficiently integrating insights from different disciplines; thus, different formats should be explored.
 For example, grouping participants by disciplines to develop detailed solutions once a broad approach has been reached.
-Interactive networking between participants should be encouraged.

-- Real-world case studies: Employing real-world case studies was crucial to the process, since it allowed participants to understand the context and develop solutions based on local needs.
-However, where possible a case-study visit prior to the event is recommended. - Diversify the organising and supporting team: The involvement of senior mentors, case-study specialists, topicspecific specialists, peer-peer young professional mentoring/organisation was widely valued.
+Interactive networking between participants should be encouraged. - Real-world case studies: employing real-world case studies was crucial to the process, as it allowed participants to understand the context and develop solutions based on local needs.
+However, where possible a case study visit prior to the event is recommended. - Diversify the organising and supporting team: the involvement of senior mentors, case study specialists, topic-specific specialists and peer-peer young professional mentoring/organisation was widely valued.
 This enabled real-time feedback in a non-hierarchical environment embracing intergenerational knowledge exchange and networking.
 Variants of the interaction frequency and duration between participants and supporters can be further tested.
-Enabling end users to be directly included in the Pressure Cooker should be encouraged where logistics permit.
+Enabling end users to be directly included in the pressure cooker should be encouraged where logistics permit.